 Mobile ticketing system for urban transport

-For years integrated ticketing based on Smartphones has been on the agenda of EU transport policy due to his potential for intermodal transport.
+For years integrated ticketing based on Smartphones has been on the agenda of EU transport policy due to its potential for intermodal transport.
 The future challenge of transport sector is to combine all urban transport modes (metro, bus, train) on a single ticket facilitating transfer between them and to enable ‘pay per use’ approach offering novel pricing model to passengers.

 Until now, the only two systems enabling users to pay with Smartphones are based on Quick Response (QR) code and Near Field Communications (NFC) technology.
 However, none of them can be adopted as mobile eticketing system applicable on a wider scale in Europe; QR code pose serious security risks and NFC suffer with lack of interoperability, limited versatility and is not supported by Apple (iOS), the landmark for mobile technology trends.